osbo/astro/README.md

 - **Chromatic aberration** simulating lens imperfections for enhanced depth perception
 - **Custom planet shaders** with atmospheric scattering calculations

-These advanced graphics features were disabled in the current version to prioritize simulation performance and maximum particle count, but the underlying shader infrastructure and mathematical implementations remain in the codebase for future reactivation.
+These advanced graphics features were removed from the current version to prioritize simulation performance and maximum particle count.
+The current codebase focuses entirely on the core simulation engine and performance optimizations.

-## ⚙️ Current Configuration
+## Current Configuration

 The simulation is currently configured for maximum particle count: